4 Surprising Tips to Help You Succeed in Your Next Job Interview

 Your non-verbal communication is how you stand, how you sit, your handshake, what you do with your hands and feet, where your eyes look, etc.

 Now, don’t get nervous!
 I’m going to help you with each one.
-We’re going to focus on what to do (and not to do) in English-speaking culture so you can be impressive and appear confident right from that start.
+We’re going to focus on what to do (and not to do) in an English-speaking culture so you can be impressive and appear confident right from that start.

 Stand and sit up straight.